Season-Average Price Forecasts

-Using Futures Prices to Forecast the Season-Average Price and Counter-Cyclical Payment Rate for Corn, Soybeans, and Wheat
+Using Futures Prices To Forecast the Season-Average Price and Price Loss Coverage (PLC) Payment Rate for Corn, Soybeans, and Wheat

-- the national-level season-average price received by farmers and
+- The national-level season-average price received by farmers.

 Note: the model forecasts are not official USDA forecasts.
 See USDA's World Agricultural Supply and Demand Estimates for official USDA season-average price forecasts.
-See USDA's Farm Service Agency information for official USDA CCP rates.
+Official USDA PLC rates are available from the USDA, Farm Service Agency.